NomexHq/Sleep_Quality/README.md

 An attempt to understand under what conditions I sleep better via application of statistical techniques and linear models

 # Question I am trying to answer
-Which of my daily activities are ascociated with better sleep quality?
+Which of my daily activities are associated with better sleep quality?

 # Target variable
 Sleep quality index